matthewcpp/webgl/README.md

     ```shell
     npm run init-deps
     ```
-1. Next build the example that you are working on (see above)
+2. Next build the example that you are working on (see above)
-1. Start the development server:
+3. Start the development server:
    ```shell
    npm run server
    ```
+4. Access the example: at http://localhost:8080/examples/<ExampleName>